bonniesdad/UltraHardcore/README.md

 3. **Test Core Commands**: Use `/bonnie` to verify basic addon functionality.
 If this command doesn't work, the addon isn't properly loaded.

 4. **Review Saved Variables**: Corrupted saved variables can prevent proper initialization.
-Delete `UltraHardcoreDB.lua` from your SavedVariables folder to reset to defaults.
+Delete `UltraDB.lua` from your SavedVariables folder to reset to defaults.

 ### Performance and Compatibility Issues